preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 Policies
 **********
 This option is available in Omnia 6.10 and later.
+Use this for further policies settings, that will be applied to temworks created from specific templates only.

 The following can be set here:

 .. image:: teamwork-templates-policies.png

-(A description will be added soon).
++ **Naming Policy**: Select the naming policy to set settinsg for.
++ **Minimum number of characters in description**: Here you can set a number of characters for the teamwork descripton, to force users to add a description of a certain length.
++ **Minimim number of administrators**: There must always be at least one administrator for a teamwork, but you can decide that more administrators should be required, up to 5.
++ **Default Administrators**: Use this to add a one or more administrators for teamworks.
+(More info about this will be added soon).
++ **Sensitivity Label**: Makes it possible to apply additional policies using Microsoft compliance features.
+(More info about this will be added soon).

+For more information about Naiming policies, see: :doc:`Naming Policies </admin-settings/business-group-settings/team-collaboration/teamwork-65/naming-policies/index>`